viccom/symlink_docker/README.md

 # symlink_docker

-symlink_docker
+## build symlink_docker image

+docker image build . -t viccomdong/symlink:latest

-# How to pull this image
+## How to pull this image

 docker pull viccomdong/symlink

-# How to use this image
+## How to use this image

 Run Symlink